wweverma1/tfps-equipments-manager/README.md

-# TFPS_Equipment_Manager
+# TFPS Equipment Manager

-A webapp for TFPS, IIT KGP where members list their equipment and can also lend other's equipment by just scanning the QR code on it.
-They can also connect with the alumni through this web app.
+A webapp for [TFPS, IIT KGP](http://www.tfps.iitkgp.ac.in/) that allows members to list their equipment and borrow other's equipment by scanning the QR code on it.
+They can also use this web tool to communicate with alumni.